AutoSponge/autosponge.github.com/_posts/2014-03-22-inheritance-with-modules.md

 or `.create()` method.
 The module consumer can avoid the `new` operator with `var factory = require( 'Module' ).factory` and yet retains the power of `util.inherits( fn, Module )`.

+__Update__: I figured I should support other patterns for inheritance, so I updated [perfget](https://www.npmjs.org/package/perfget) to 0.2.1 to support Object.create.
+This time, I used a factory to generate a clean instance from the constructor I added _under the hood_ in 0.2.0.
+This means that my old API did not change, I just have another (better?) way to include perfget's the functionality.

+While trying to publish, I kept getting `EPUBLISHCONFLICT` errors.
+After updating npm, `npm install npm -g` I was able to publish again.